 If you adore authentic Mexican food and want to learn more about cooking it from a master, this is the book to have!
 It's a classic.

 Mexican Green Bean Salad

 Make sure to use the freshest green beans you can find.
 Good green beans should feel firm and should snap in half, not bend, when you try to bend them.

-- 1 lb fresh green beans, strings removed, ends snapped off, cut in half into about 1 1/2 inch length pieces
+- 1 pound fresh green beans, strings removed, ends snapped off, cut in half into about 1 1/2 inch length pieces

 - 1/4 cup onion, finely chopped

-- 2 Tbsp lime juice or white vinegar
+- 2 tablespoons lime juice or white vinegar

 - 1/2 teaspoon sea salt